I was re-reading Clayton Christensen’s The Innovator’s Solution the other day and a statistic he mentioned in Chapter 3 stuck with me:

 Start with an opportunity management process to ensure you focus your innovation and growth efforts on the right opportunities.

-Sun Tzu has a great quote which I find relevant to opportunity management:
+A great quote which I find relevant to opportunity management:

 Every organization needs to do the “calculations” as part of its product management process to ensure they focus on the right opportunities.